In Defense of the Damned 2021: Criminal Defense Seminar

 All Trial Lawyers College courses are taught by graduates of the College, who volunteer their time, talents and resources to provide high-quality training not offered in any other CLE program.
 Because our faculty are volunteers, and are actively practicing in their respective firms, our faculty list is subject to change.

 Because of high demand for this course, attendees will be chosen based on eligibility, caseload and other factors determined by faculty.
-Early registration does not guarantee a seat in this course.
+Early registration may not guarantee a seat in this course.

-Course registration closes on Monday, June 14, 2021 unless the course is full prior to that.
+Course registration closes on the Monday prior to the course start date, unless the course is full prior to that.

 Several articles are offered as supporting reading materials as a part of your course.
 Printed copies will not be provided to you.
 Download the TLC course materials https://www.triallawyerscollege.org/register-for-a-course/course-materials/